home updates map photos alsappers contact about

 [Above] Early 1960's launch from Site Summit B-Battery.
 This photo was taken by the U.S. Army, courtesy of Mike Hayward, and can also be seen on Jeral Sexton's great Site Summit web site - click here to visit his site.
 Sign his guestbook and help fight to preserve the last Nike missile site in Alaska.

 Old Nike missile first stage booster segments grace the entrance to the Alpenglow Lodge.
-Anchorage Ski Club member Duane Ludke found these Nike Hercules booster segments in the area in the late 1970's.
+Anchorage Ski Club member Duane Luedke found these Nike Hercules booster segments in the area in the late 1970's.
 You can see the Site Summit missile battery on the hilltop in the distance.
 Another perfectly intact booster segment is mounted just north of the parking lot.

 Remains of Nike Hercules first stage boosters can be found in the area around the old Arctic Valley Ski Area.
 This cluster remained together as hit slammed into the hillside.
 The fins on this booster were obliterated.